dashibro/Login-page/README.md

-# Login-page
-Responsive Login Page with Blur &amp; Animations   A modern login page built with HTML &amp; CSS featuring floating labels, hover/click animations, background GIF support, and responsive design for mobile screens.
+# Responsive Login Page 🎨✨

+A sleek and modern login page built with **HTML & CSS**, designed to be responsive across devices.
+Features include:
+- Background GIF with blur overlay
+- Floating labels for inputs
+- Hover and click animations on buttons
+- Responsive layout (card on desktop, full‑screen panel on mobile)
+- Clean, organized CSS structure